stevearc/overseer.nvim/README.md

 TODO screenshots/teaser video

-- [ ] VS Code add problemMatcher, add patterns?, add type handlers
-- [ ] Document extending VSCode behavior
 - [ ] config to not patch nvim-dap
+- [ ] dispose_delay component can select which statuses
 - [ ] Customize keymaps in forms
 - [ ] Restart should _always_ stop running task.
 Add some other logic to watch for queueing if desired
 - [ ] run_template should accept cwd and env args